ministryofjustice/security-guidance/docs/defensive-domain-registration.md

 # Defensive domain registrations

-The MOJ and associated organisations \(Executive agencies, non-departmental public bodies and so on\) maintain varying levels of 'online presence' using domain registrations.
+The Ministry of Justice \(MOJ\) and associated organisations \(Executive agencies, non-departmental public bodies and so on\) maintain varying levels of 'online presence' using domain registrations.
 This are a fundamental part of the organisation's identity on the public internet.
 An example is the justice.gov.uk email domain used for contacting other government organisations, partners and members of the public.

 Each MOJ organisation **must** identify a core set of internet domains it considers critical to its internet identity.
 Each MOJ organisation must then defensively register a small number of obvious variations \(for example, `justice.gov.uk` may justify `justicegov.uk`, `justice.co.uk` and `justice.uk` where already not used for legitimate purposes\).